RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/deep-learning/template.md

 ![mask annotation](assets/mask_annotation.png)

 ### Installing gimp
+copy and paste the following command in your terminal to install gimp
+	sudo apt-get update
+	sudo apt-get install gimp

 A line in between create a separate paragraph. *This is italicized.* **This is bold.** Here is [a link](/).
 If you want to display the URL, you can do it like this <http://ri.cmu.edu/>.